houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 4. Since DFAs only recognise regular languages and regular expressions act as syntactic sugar for regular languages, there must be a regular expression that corresponds to the DFA that does not accept any string.
 Intuitively, that's the empty set.

-5. Here's a formal [proof](https://courses.grainger.illinois.edu/cs373/su2011/lectures/lecture10.pdf "proof") demonstrating that all regular expressions act as syntactic sugar for regular languages (URL valid at the time of writing).
+5. Here's a formal [proof](https://courses.grainger.illinois.edu/cs373/su2011/lectures/lecture10.pdf "proof") demonstrating that all theoretical regular expressions act as syntactic sugar for regular languages (URL valid at the time of writing).

 6. DFAs, NFAs, regular languages, regular grammars and regular expressions are all intrinsically tied to each other.
 ![Relation between regular expressions, DFAs, NFAs, regular languages and regular grammar](/images/irregular-javascript-expressions/relation_between_regexp_dfa_nfa_reg_lang_reg_gram.webp)